caitlin burke - community economic development manager

 (971) 373-8514 email@example.com

 Hannah moved from Massachusetts to Oregon in 2004, earning a BA in Communication at Southern Oregon University.
 Hannah later completed a rigorous Licensed Massage Therapy program and has worked as an LMT both within other organizations as well as building her own small business.
 Recently, Hannah worked in Guatemala developing a grassroots school startup in a small community, further refining coaching skills related to business management, community development and health.
 She is well versed in the challenges of creating and sustaining a business without access to proper support.
-She is currently pursuing advanced education in Speech Language Pathology and is passionate about development and empowerment of individuals and micro communities through sustainable business models.
+She is passionate about development and empowerment of individuals and micro communities through sustainable business models.

 In her spare time Hannah enjoys drumming, biking/backpacking and is always up for a new adventure with friends and family!